A woman holds a tray of eggs.

 Heifer Mexico increases the income and resilience of smallholder farming families by focusing on sustainability and inclusion.
 Through building alliances, mobilizing capital and providing training and support, we amplify the quantity and quality of goods produced and increase producers’ competitiveness in local markets.

 Our programs teach eco-friendly farming techniques for climate change adaptation and support income diversification through various value chains.
-At the same time, we help expand the participation and leadership of rural women, solidify small enterprises and foster partnerships with various organizations to reinforce locally led solutions and sustainable community development.
+At the same time, we help expand rural women’s participation and leadership, solidify small enterprises and foster partnerships with various organizations to reinforce locally led solutions and sustainable community development.
 These combined efforts ensure smallholder farmers achieve long-term success and improve their quality of life.

 Our primary objective is helping families achieve a sustainable living income, our measure for the amount of money required for a decent life — including safe shelter, nutritious food, clothing, education and health care — while also reaching additional benchmarks for economic and climate resilience.